Djimon Hounsou Announces Plans to Pop the Question

-Born in Cotonou, Benin on April 24, 1964, Djimon Gaston Hounsou emigrated from West Africa to Paris at the age of 13 with his brother Edmund.
-Homeless, the strikingly-handsome 6’4″ hunk led a hand-to-mouth existence, till he was discovered by French fashion designer Thierry Mugler who hired him as a runway model.
+Born in Cotonou, Benin on April 24, 1964, Djimon Hounsou emigrated from West Africa to Paris at the age of 13 with his brother Edmund.
+Homeless, the strikingly-handsome 6’4″ hunk led a hand-to-mouth existence, until he was discovered by French fashion designer Thierry Mugler.
+Mugler hired him as a runway model.

 Djimon subsequently received critical acclaim for his work with Russell Crowe in Gladiator and then opposite Kate Hudson in The Four Feathers before landing Academy Award nominations for In America ad Blood Diamond.
 The versatile thespian has also appeared in Eragon, Biker Boyz, Tomb Raider 2, Constantine, Beauty Shop and The Island.

 Last year, Djimon Hounsou returned to modeling, showing off his hot chocolate bod in Calvin Klein’s international underwear campaign.
 Apparently, someone does get between him and his Calvins, however, since for the first time in his career, Hounsou has been landing in the tabloids.
 That’s because he’s been romantically linked to Kimora Lee Simmons, President of Baby Fat Fashions and ex-wife of hip-hop mogul Russell Simmons.

 Despite rumors that Kimora might be pregnant with little Djimon, Jr., the couple were not yet ready to make an announcement at the recent premiere of Djimon’s new picture, Never Back Down.

 Djimon Hounsou Interview with Kam Williams